 John Rubenstein, M.D., Ph.D.
 (University of California, San Francisco)

-Elucidating the role of TBR1 in synaptic development
+Elucidating the role of the autism risk gene Tbr1 in synaptic development in mice

 Ethan Scott, Ph.D.
 (The University of Queensland)